 Many people with fibromyalgia also suffer from adrenal fatigue.

-On top of the kidneys, there are little pea-sized glands called the adrenals.
-They secrete the hormones necessary for us to cope with everyday stress.
-They help our bodies prepare for any form of threat and allow us to be resilient when the stress proves to be minimal.
 People who suffer from fibromyalgia often find that these glands are stressed to the max and completely overworked.
 They start to experience symptoms that are associated with adrenal fatigue like low energy, poor immune system function, brain fog (also known as fibro-fog), poor sleep, anxiety, depression, and various other stress-depleting symptoms.

 Those with fibromyalgia find it incredibly difficult to handle any sort of stress, whether it is physical, mental, or emotional.
 Those who are severely affected by adrenal fatigue will withdraw from social life and hibernate in their homes or bedrooms to avoid any sort of stress.

 The more stress they are under, the worse it becomes.
 It increases their anxiety level as well and causes them to have flare-ups of the fibromyalgia symptoms that interfere with daily life.
 Unfortunately, this cycle is nonstop.
 Because they spend so much time isolated and practically immobile due to symptoms, when a good day comes along, they spend it overdoing it and end up crashing.
 They clean the house, run errands, visit friends, paint the playroom, go grocery shopping, etc., and this leads to a crash the next day.